 What to look for in a Pre-Purchase Building Inspector - Check Their PI Insurance

-We have seen an increasing number of inexperienced, unlicensed and very importantly, uninsured builders and others conducting pre-purchase building inspections.
+We have seen an increasing number of inexperienced, unlicensed and very importantly, uninsured builders and others conducting building and pest inspections.
 To protect yourself it is essential to check four key things.

 Do they have current licences from the QBCC to conduct pre-purchase building and timber pest inspections?
 These licences are a) Completed Residential Building Inspection and b) Termite Management - Chemical.
 In Queensland it is illegal for anyone not carrying these licences to conduct a pre-purchase inspection.
 Having a builder’s licence or a pest management technician licence is not sufficient.
 It is easy to check the licences on the QBCC website.